 OAGA is maintaining the highest level of safety in our office.
 Please do not put off your eye appointments!
 Your eye health is important to us!

 Please call the office at 410-757-2778 to schedule an appointment.

-Ophthalmology Associates of Greater Annapolis has been providing exceptional eye care for Annapolis and the surrounding community for more than 30 years.
-Our practice includes a team of four highly experienced, board-certified ophthalmologists, a board-certified optometrist, full-service optical shop, and professional, friendly staff.
+Ophthalmology Associates of Greater Annapolis has been providing exceptional eye care for Annapolis and the surrounding community for more than 40 years.
+Our practice includes a team of board-certified ophthalmologists, a board-certified optometrist, full-service optical shop, and professional, friendly staff.

 Ophthalmology Associates provides state-of-the-art medical and surgical treatment options for all eye conditions.

-With two experienced Pediatric Ophthalmologists and a full-time staff dedicated to children’s eye care, our practice is the first in the area to offer the complete spectrum of vision care for your entire family.
+With an experienced Pediatric Ophthalmologist and a full-time staff dedicated to children’s eye care, our practice is the first in the area to offer the complete spectrum of vision care for your entire family.